endiesworld/ML_projects/Readme.md

 #### Method 2

 The second method is to treat one of the independent variables in the model as a dependent variable and run a regression with the rest of the independent variables.
 We can use this method to determine if any of the independent variables can be explained by the other independent variables.

+## Discriminative, Predictive, and Generative AI

+### Discriminative Models

+Machine Learning (ML) has progressed significantly with the advent of Deep Learning and Transformer Architecture, providing two prime categories:

+1. Discriminative (Predictive) AI
+2. Generative AI

+Discriminative AI excels in categorization, and spotting boundaries in data to predict outcomes.
+Examples of discriminative models include:

+- Decision Trees
+- Linear Regression
+- Convolutional Neural Networks (CNNs)
+- Recurrent Neural Networks (RNNs)

+### Generative AI

+Generative AI shines in creating new data resembling the input, with models like:

+- Generative Adversarial Networks
+- Variational Autoencoders

+The choice between these paths is based on:

+- Task complexity
+- Data quality
+- Computational resources.

+## Model Accuracy and Loss

+### Model Accuracy

+This is the fraction of predictions our model got right.
+Accuracy tells you how often the model's predictions match the actual labels.
+It’s an evaluation metric rather than a training signal.

+### Model Loss measures

+Measres how far the model's predictions are from the actual class labels.
+It is a measure of the model's error.
+Loss quantifies how wrong the model's predictions are.
+It’s the output of the loss function (like MSE or cross-entropy) that the optimizer uses to update weights.

+- Used During Training to adjust weights via backpropagation

+- Numerical Value: Can be any positive real number — lower is better.

+🧠 Think of loss as a student's raw exam score.
+It doesn't directly tell you how well they ranked, just how far off they are from perfect.
+For a Classification model, the typical Loss Function is Cross-Entropy Loss (categorical or binary), while for Regression Model, the typical Loss Function is Mean Squared Error (MSE)
+**Binary Cross-Entropy:** - is commonly used in binary classification tasks.
+It calculates the loss for each instance by comparing the predicted probability with the actual label (either 0 or 1), and then takes the average over all instances.
+**Interpretation:** - lower loss values are better, indicating that the model's predictions are closer to the actual labels.
+A high loss value means the model's predictions are far off from the actual labels.